New Mexico during World War II: Navajo code talkers

 Many of the famed Navajo code talkers of the Second World War came from New Mexico.
 Seeking a way to protect communications from Japanese intelligence, the Marine Corps raised several outfits of Navajo radiomen who could use their native language as a code on the battlefield.
 The first group, which consisted of twenty-nine men, was recruited by Philip Johnston, a World War I veteran who was fluent in the Navajo language.
 Johnston and the "original twenty-nine," as they were known, are credited with developing the code, though it was modified and improved by others as the war progressed.
 At least 540 Navajos served in the Marine Corps during World War II, about 400 of whom were trained as code talkers.
 Because many of them lacked birth certificates, it was impossible to verify the age of some recruits; after the war, it was revealed that boys as young as fifteen had enlisted.
 Navajo code talkers fought in every major campaign of the Pacific Theater between 1942 and 1945, from Guadalcanal to Okinawa.
 They are credited with saving countless lives and hastening the war's end with their simple transmissions; their code was never broken and continued to be used by American forces during the Korean War and at the beginning of the Vietnam War.

 Medal of Honor recipients

 Eight New Mexicans—five native-born and three who had moved to the state—were awarded the U.S. Armed Forces' highest military decoration, the Medal of Honor, for distinguished acts of valor during World War II.
-Of these recipients, five were posthumously recognized; they include Joe P. Martínez of Taos, the first Hispanic American recipient, for actions in the Aleutian Islands Campaign; Harold Herman Moon, Jr. of Alburquerque, for actions during the Battle of Leyte in the Philippines; and Jose F. Valdez of Gobernador, for actions in German-occupied France.
+Of these recipients, five were posthumously recognized; they include Joe P. Martínez of Taos, the first Hispanic American recipient, for actions in the Aleutian Islands Campaign; Harold Herman Moon, Jr. of Albuquerque, for actions during the Battle of Leyte in the Philippines; and Jose F. Valdez of Gobernador, for actions in German-occupied France.